Electronic Drums

 The kit is also extremely convenient.
 It doesn’t take up too much room and can easily be folded and put into a corner to save space in a room.

 The only major complaints I have with this electronic drum kit are the stock sounds offered from the drum module.
+They seem to lack the dynamics and subtle velocity sample changes that Roland and others have adopted in recent years.

 Playing buzz rolls and other quick drum rudiments sound like a machine gun more than anything.